Destructive and constructive RIS beamforming in an ISAC-multi-user MIMO network: Conclusions

 \section{Conclusions}

-We have investigated the potential of a RIS in an ISAC MU-MIMO network.
+We have investigated the potential benefits and harm of having a RIS in an ISAC MU-MIMO network.
 The positive side of the RIS's presence has been investigated by devising an optimization algorithm maximizing the sensing target SNR under the communication SINR constraints and a finite power budget.
 The negative side arises when a hacker takes control of the RIS, computing its phase-shifts to minimize the target SNR, under the same SINR constraints.
-The hacker can make the sensing target practically invisible to the system.
-We have further taken into account the presence of clustered pixel failures affecting the RIS.
-Numerical simulations have exemplified how great both potentials are and how the RIS element impairments impact them based on the RIS intentions.
+The hacker can make the sensing target practically invisible to the system, which is a major concern if ISAC is meant to be used for surveillance.
+We have further considered the presence of clustered pixel failures in the RIS.
+Numerical simulations have exemplified how great both potentials are and how the investigated pixel failures caused the final SNR value to be at a fixed offset from the one obtained with an unimpaired RIS.